Hobbs04067/PlayerIndexer/README.md

 # Build — Wally installation

-You can install this module through the [Wall Package](https://wally.run/package/hobbs04067/playerindexer)
+You can install this module through the [Wally Package](https://wally.run/package/hobbs04067/playerindexer)

 1. Add the package to your project's `wally.toml`.